 Potato salad is a very popular dish to serve with gumbo.
 Go for it!

 Boom!
 Done!
 Now it’s time to enjoy your hearty, comforting chicken and sausage gumbo.
 This is one of my very favorite recipes in the whole world.
 Patty’s, too.
 We both just LOVE gumbo.

 Recipe Tips and Notes

 - The Roux.
 The KEY to making a good gumbo, and I cannot emphasize this enough, is in the roux.
 The longer you cook a roux, the darker it gets, turning from a blonde color to copper brown to a rich chocolate brown.
 You will achieve different flavors based on the color of your roux.
-Traditional Cajun gumbo uses a dark roux, though you can go lighter if desired.
+Traditional Cajun gumbo uses a dark brown roux, though you can go lighter if desired.
 See my page on How to Make a Roux.

 - Okra.
 Okra is often used as a thickener in the making of gumbo.
 However, an alternative is to use file powder (dried and ground sassafras leaves) instead.
 While visiting New Orleans, I found many gumbo recipes that do not use okra.
 So as an ingredient, okra is not required and is open to the preference of each cook.
 You’ll still run into people, though, who insist gumbo is not gumbo without okra, so add the okra if you’d like.
 Or not.

 - Heat Factor.
 Cajun and Creole cuisine isn't meant to be HOT.
 It is SPICY for sure, with lots of seasonings.
 I like to up the heat a bit with jalapeno peppers and extra cayenne pepper or hotter.
 Worcestershire sauce is another ingredient some people like to include.
 Just a few dashes.
 It won't affect the heat, but does up the zest factor.

 - A History of Gumbo.
 If you’re interested in the history and more of this wonderful dish, check out my post on How to Make Gumbo – a Guide.

 Regarding the roux, here is a bowl from a batch made with a lighter roux.
 Crazy delicious.